msea1/MiscCode/Travel/test.md

 ---

-**Left behind**: _11:03:53 PDT_ _Cloudy 14°C_
-I forgot to consider and bring the car seat pillow.
-Good for plane.
-Good as extra head pillow in hostel.
-Great for maxitaxis.
-Oh well 😕.
-_16470 Uplands Way SE North Bend United States 47.449, -121.765_

----

 **Airport snacking $9.50**: _19:59:54 EDT_ _Cloudy 11°C_

 ![2b9cabb0f836b94993374549f617b8f6][1]

 Airport food is so often a huge upsale.
-I took a little pride in finding this makeshift solution that was both not super marked up, nor unhealthy.
+I took a little pride in finding this makeshift solution that was both not super marked up, nor horrendously unhealthy compared to the other offerings.

 That said, I didn't really have a need for this.
 I wasn't hungry.
 And was going to be boarding a 9-hour flight to Istanbul in which they'd feed us twice.
-But it was a 4:20 layover (nice) here in Logan and, ultimately, I was just bored.
+But it was a 4:20 layover here in Logan and, ultimately, I was just bored.

 _Boston Logan International Airport Boston United States 42.368, -71.018_

 ---

-**Saving on cell phone**: _23:23:27 EDT_ _Mostly Clear 7°C_

-![2b7802a6edaedc59e997a013158a2988][2]

-The plan for the month expires tomorrow.
-So a la 2015, I just disabled autopay.
-And set it to resume on the 5th.
-So that's 19 days without a useless service plan, saving me $20!
-_Boston Logan International Airport Boston United States 42.368, -71.018_

----

-**Not able to check in online...**: _23:23:41 EDT_ _Mostly Clear 7°C_
+**Boston to Istanbul**: _23:23:41 EDT_ _Mostly Clear 7°C_

 ![4a8fca440170510517adbdf9c2a660ce][3]

 I was able to select my seats ahead of time for the four legs on Turkish Air.
 However, we couldn't formally check-in to the flight to Istanbul beforehand for, I assume, some visa or international reasons.
-And there's no gate attendant in Logan this far advance, so we go wander to kill time and find beer.
+And there was no gate attendant in Logan when we landed, so we go wander to kill time and find beer.

 We dawdle a bit too much given that we aren't checked in.
-But arriving back at the game and getting our passes, we've been downgraded (why?) from row 13 to 23.
-That's some 60 odd people who now deplane before us, with a one hour connection to make.
+Arriving back at the game and getting our passes, we've been downgraded (why?) from row 13 to 23.
+That's some 60-odd people who now deplane before us, and we have only one hour to make out Baku connection.

 And we had to stand in yet another unmoving queue to finally get our boarding passes, all the while making cracks about our last trip to Istanbul.

 And I still don't have my milage account tied to it.

+Does this plane have an ethernet port?

+![aa1e75c8049c179b3a20ce8809eff365][4]

+Smart since bandwidth may be less a problem than saturation of the wifi access points

+Also what appears to an s-video port?

-And my damn USB port doesn't work.
+LOL, my damn USB port doesn't work.
 Fucking again.
-JFC
+JFC.
+Last time this happened to me was over the New Year's trip on American.
+I bitched on Twitter and within just a few minutes AA reached out via DM and credited me 10,000 miles instantly.
+Spoiler alert: Turkish will not be as generous or easy.

 And I didn't get my pre-ordered meal.